rackerlabs/todo-rails-test/README.md

+A live demo can be viewed at sundip-to-do-list.herokuapp.com

-# Rackspace Software Developer Ruby on Rails Take Home Test
+#Rackspace Software Developer Ruby on Rails Take Home Test

 ## Instructions
 1. [Fork](https://help.github.com/articles/fork-a-repo) and clone this repository